-The Lifespan Developmental Psychology Lab is working on two large projects funded by the National Institute on Aging.
+The Lifespan Developmental Psychology Lab is working on three projects with support from the National Institute on Aging.

 Health in Midlife - MIDUS Project